top of page

 Allow the phase you’re in to be enough.
 Celebrate what you can do rather than mourn what you temporarily can’t.
 Progress builds from there.

-Next time you hear someone saying "pain is weakness leaving the body" maybe smile and mention that pain is far too valuble to live without!
+Next time you hear someone saying "pain is weakness leaving the body," maybe smile and mention that pain is far too valuable to live without!

 I think that’s enough injuries for 2025!